Super LiDAR Intensity for Robotic Perception: Introduction

-\item We introduce a novel convolutional network specifically designed for real-time densification of the reflectance image of NRS-LiDAR (e.g., Livox MID-360).
-Our approach effectively addresses two critical challenges: the static-to-motion domain gap and adaptive intensity calibration in LiDAR reflectance image densification.
+\item A novel convolutional network for real-time intensity densification for NRS-LiDAR (e.g., Livox MID-360).
+Our approach effectively addresses two critical challenges: the static-to-motion domain gap and adaptive intensity calibration in LiDAR intensity densification.
 Compared to existing methods, our method achieves significant improvements in quality and accuracy.

-\item We validate the effectiveness of the densified reflectance image in loop closure and traffic lane detection, achieving significant improvement under challenging conditions and demonstrating its potential to enhance practical applications of low-cost LiDAR systems.
+\item The validation in loop closure and traffic lane detection tasks.
+The proposed method is proven effective under challenging conditions, enabling enhanced practical applications for low-cost LiDAR sensors. \end{enumerate}